-Tesla not only offers an excellent electric driving experience, but also a host of hidden functions and Easter eggs that can be extremely helpful or simply entertaining.
-We would like to introduce you to 10 of these functions.
+Tesla not only offers an excellent electric driving experience, but also a host of hidden features and Easter Eggs that can be extremely helpful or simply entertaining.
+Let us introduce you to 10 of these features.

 Prioritize devices

 If you have created two or more driver profiles in the Tesla and linked each to a smartphone, it can happen that the wrong profile is selected if both smartphones are in the car.
-As a result the seat position and the steering wheel are incorrectly adjusted, which is not very comfortable.
+As a result, the seat position and the steering wheel are set incorrectly, which is not very comfortable.

 The solution: You can prioritize a device in the Bluetooth settings.
-This means that this device is always selected first if there are several smartphones to choose from - ideal if several passengers are usually traveling with the same person.
+This means that this device is always selected first if there are several smartphones to choose from - ideal if the same person is usually driving with several passengers.

 Remote access